rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 For a beginner it is sometimes confusing, how Benerator handles imported Excel sheets.
 For this task it completely relies on the cell type configured in the original sheet.
 So if you have a Date cell in the Excel sheet and format it as number or text, benerator will interpret it as double or string.

-Another popular error comes from columns that contain long code numbers and have the the default format: They are imported as numbers and e.g. leading zeros are lost.
+Another popular error comes from columns that contain long code numbers and have the default format: They are imported as numbers and e.g. leading zeros are lost.
 In such case explicitly format the column as text in Excel.

-Apache POI represents all numbers as variables of type 'double'.
+Apache POI represents all numbers as variables of type `double`.
 So there are numbers which are simple in decimal format but not so in binary: when importing the number 1.95 from an Excel sheet, the user gets a value of 1.95000000002\.
-For now you need to round the values yourself, e.g. by a converter.
+For now, you need to round the values yourself, e.g. by a converter.

 ## Number Generation on Oracle

 When generating very large decimal values (> 1.000.000.000) in an Oracle database you may observe that smaller numbers are written to the database, losing some trailing zeros or even cutting the whole number to a decimal with one prefix digit and several fractional digits.
-This results from a bug in Oracles older JDBC drivers and can be fixed by using the newest driver version (note that you can even use 11.x JDBC drivers for 10.x databases).
+This results from a bug in Oracles older JDBC drivers and can be fixed by using the newest driver version (note that you can even use `11.x` JDBC drivers for `10.x` databases).

 ## Unknown Column Type